Welcome back, Air India, says Ratan Tata as Tata Sons makes winning bid

-Welcome back, Air India, says Ratan Tata as Tata Sons makes winning bid1 min read .
-Updated: 08 Oct 2021, 04:55 PM IST
+Welcome back, Air India: Ratan Tata's emotional note as Tata Sons makes winning bid2 min read .
+05:18 PM IST

 - Ratan Tata thanked the union government for its recent policy of opening up select industries to private sector